 Beaconhurst’s Humanities department covers the subjects of Geography, History and Modern Studies.
-Although each one is very different in content, there is common ground with regards to each subject encouraging a clearer, more perceptive and knowledgable understanding of the ever-changing world around them.
+Although each one is very different in content, there is common ground with regards to each subject encouraging a clearer, more perceptive and knowledgeable understanding of the ever-changing world around us.

-Geography aims ensure that pupils have the fullest knowledge and understanding of their human and physical environments at a wide variety of scales.
-The class aims to arouse an excitement and curiosity in the subject and encourages pupils to explore the world around them.
-Pupils are given the opportunity to develop the required skills to have an appreciation of the way people in society have influenced the World in which they live.
-Geography also encourages in the pupils the understanding of ideas of social justice and environmental responsibility, allowing them to become responsible citizens.
+Geography aims to ensure that pupils have the fullest knowledge and understanding of their human and physical environments, at a wide variety of scales.
+The class aims to encourage excitement and curiosity in the subject so that pupils will explore the world around them.
+Pupils are given the opportunity to develop the required skills to have an appreciation of the way people in society have influenced the World.
+Geography also encourages an understanding of social justice and environmental responsibility, allowing pupils to become responsible citizens.

-The study of History encourages students to develop a wide variety of different skills.
-Obviously, literacy is one of them.
+The study of History encourages students to develop a wide variety of skills, with literacy being one of them.
 Few subjects are so clearly concerned with the basics of reading and writing as this one.
-In History, students will be encouraged to read a variety of source material from many different periods; in their responses they will be expected to write clearly and fluently.
-Numeracy also plays a very important part of the curriculum: they will be expected to deal with graphs and tables of statistics.
-In recent years ICT has become an increasingly important part of the course.
-By Transition all students are expected to use word processing to present some of their findings and to have used the World Wide Web as an aid to their research.
+In History, students will be encouraged to read a variety of source material from many different periods; in their responses, they will be expected to write clearly and fluently.
+Numeracy also plays a very important part of the curriculum and pupils will be expected to deal with graphs and tables of statistics.
+In recent years, ICT has become an increasingly important part of the course, and from Transition all students are expected to use word processing to present some of their findings and to have used the Internet as an aid to their research.